pagkly/Zed/Investopedia3/Zacks Lifecycle Indexes Definition.md

 Zacks Lifecycle Indexes Definition
 ## What Are Zacks Lifecycle Indices?

-Zacks Lifecycle Indices are a series of indexes developed by [Zacks Investment Research, Inc](https://www.investopedia.com/terms/z/zacks-investment-research.asp)., that provide a benchmark for the lifecycle allocation of various [target-date funds](https://www.investopedia.com/terms/t/target-date_fund.asp), with a different index for each target date.
+Zacks Lifecycle Indices are a series of indexes developed by [[Zacks Investment Research, Inc]](https://www.investopedia.com/terms/z/zacks-investment-research.asp)., that provide a benchmark for the lifecycle allocation of various [[target-date funds]](https://www.investopedia.com/terms/t/target-date_fund.asp), with a different index for each target date.

 ### Key Takeaways